 Remember also that medical records are not inviolate.
 They may be inaccurate, incomplete (eg, mislaid hospital reports, visits to alternative practitioners or NHS walk-in centres) or simply not fit for purpose (eg, functional information which GPs may not record).
 They may be valid from a clinical point of view but not from a legal point of view (eg, accounts of symptoms which had not been personally witnessed by the report writer would be considered hearsay in a court of law).
 All these points should be taken into account when writing a report.

-Before writing a report, it may be helpful to consider the following questions:
+Before writing a medical report, it may be helpful to consider the following questions:

 - What class does the report fall into?